-Last month, we started looking at common opportunities that we find with our new accounting services clients.
-We looked first at the core of successful accounting systems and financial reporting, the chart of accounts.
-This month, we will look at more procedural or organization best practices.
+NFP Partners has looked at common opportunities to avoid financial pitfalls through our article series.
+We’ve looked first at the core of successful accounting systems and financial reporting, the chart of accounts.
+In this article, we will look at more procedural or organization best practices.
 Many of the recommendations we discuss below are important to formalize, as they impact individuals and departments outside of the finance office.

 Have you ever wondered, where you filed a vendor contract for services?
-Or where you saved the Treasurer of the Board’s approval of the monthly bank reconciliation so it is ready for the auditor?
-A filing system, electronic or paper, is key to ensuring efficiencies within the accounting department and outside of the department as well.
+Or where did you save the treasurer of the Board’s approval of the monthly bank reconciliation?
+A filing system, electronic or paper, is key to ensuring efficiencies within the accounting department of a nonprofit.

 Another item we have found is many nonprofit organizations do not have regularly established month-end processes with a checklist, persons responsible, and deadlines.
 These are important to maintain consistency with every month-end preparation and to ensure timely completion of tasks for the presentation of monthly financial reports to executive management, funders, and the Board of Directors.
 Here are more points to consider:

-- Be sure to communicate your month-end checklist to others in your organization
+- Be sure to communicate your nonprofit’s month-end checklist to others in your organization

 - Your development department may need to provide you with donor information by a certain deadline